 South West Close the Gap project

 This video highlights the South West Close the Gap project in the Barwon South Western region of Victoria.
 The project is lead by Gunditjmara Aboriginal Co-operative and is delivered in partnership with Kirrae Health Service and South West Healthcare.
-The project works with community members experiencing social and emotional wellbeing, family violence and/or drug and alcohol issues, using a case management and care coordination model.
-The project has included a strong focus on evaluations since its inception and has actively incorporated learnings from these activities.
+The project works with community members experiencing social and emotional wellbeing, family violence or drug and alcohol issues, using a case management and care coordination model.
+The project has a strong focus on evaluation since its inception and has actively incorporated learning from these activities.

 Client journey in Hume: Albury Wodonga